thapelocodes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * **Hiago** File 20: Removes all letters c and C from input.
 * **Reverse** File 21: Reverses its input.
 * **Users And Homes** File 22: Displays a;; users and their home directories, sorted by users.
+* **Empty Casks** File 23: Finds all empty files and directories in the current directory and all sub-directories.